A Passion for Culture

 About the Plano International Festival

-2017 was the sixth year of the Plano International Festival, which takes place each October in Haggard Park.
+The Plano International Festival takes place each October in Haggard Park.
 Its mission is to “educate, enlighten, and enrich the multicultural experience of all citizens” by celebrating Plano’s rich cultural diversity.
 It is an all-volunteer effort, showcasing Plano’s position as an international city.

 (Video courtesy of the Plano International Festival.)